Dreamslayer

-Dreamslayer is a fictional character, a powerful DC Comics supervillain and part of the evil gang called Extremists.
-Like the other Extremists, he is an homage to a Marvel Comics character, in this case Dormammu.
-He first appeared in Justice League Europe #15 (June 1990), and was created by Keith Giffen, Gerard Jones and Bart Sears.
+Dreamslayer is a supervillain appearing in comic books published by DC Comics.
+He is part of the Extremists, a villainous group whose members are all based on an existing Marvel Comics villain.
+In Dreamslayer's case, he is based on the villain Dormammu.
+Dreamslayer first appeared in Justice League Europe #15 (June 1990), and was created by Keith Giffen, Gerard Jones and Bart Sears.

 Fictional character biography

 Dreamslayer is a member of the Extremists and worked with them to kill most people on Angor, their home planet.
-He follows along to Earth with the four surviving humans of his world, Mitch Wacky, Wandjina, Silver Sorceress and Blue Jay.
-He possesses Maxwell Lord, kidnaps Wacky, and forces him to repair Lord Havok before killing him.
+He travels to Earth with the four surviving humans of his world: Mitch Wacky, Wandjina, Silver Sorceress and Blue Jay.
+Dreamslayer kidnaps Wacky, then forces him to create robotic replicas of his comrades.
+Wacky is forced to work around the clock on the robots; in the end, he is only able to create a robot version of Lord Havok due to limited supplies.
+Dreamslayer kills Wacky as soon as Havok is functional.

 The Silver Sorceress attacks the island, along with her Justice League comrades.
 The natives of the island, mentally controlled by Dreamslayer, attack.
-The League's desire to not hurt the innocent natives costs the Sorceress her life, as she is hit with an arrow in the stomach.
+The League's desire to not hurt the natives costs the Sorceress her life, as she is hit with an arrow in the stomach.
 Before dying, she neutralizes Dreamslayer in a mystical battle.
-He has returned more than once, to plague Supergirl and the Justice League.
+Dreamslayer has returned more than once, to plague Supergirl and the Justice League.
 He was used and tricked by the villain Overmaster.